-21. Appeal Meeting
+18. Appeal Meeting

-Where an employee feels that their complaint of bullying, harassment or sexual harassment has not been satisfactorily resolved by the Complaint Officer they may appeal against the outcome.
+Where an Employee feels that their complaint of bullying and harassment has not been satisfactorily resolved by the Complaint Officer they may appeal against the outcome.

 Appeals should be made in writing to the Complaint Officer, within 5 working days of receipt of the written outcome.
-The letter of appeal should clearly state the specific grounds on which the employee is making the appeal and why they are dissatisfied with the decision.
-A copy of the original written Bullying, Harassment and Sexual Harassment Complaint Notification form / letter and any supporting documentation should also be submitted.
+The letter of appeal should clearly state the specific grounds on which the Employee is making the appeal and why they are dissatisfied with the decision.
+A copy of the original written Bullying and Harassment Complaint Notification form / letter and any supporting documentation should also be submitted.